 This idea of a Peter-to-Pope transition is discussed in chapter 3 of ‘Day of Defense‘ and is a question of historical and biblical significance.
 If popes are a late creation, that should transform our view of Christianity.

 The questions raised in Moss’ review are important for a few reasons:

--Second, the Catholic Church never had authority to begin with (Mathew 10:1, the first appearance of New Testament “power,” ceased with the extinction of the office of apostles).
+-Second, the Catholic Church never had the authority, to begin with (Mathew 10:1, the first appearance of New Testament “power,” ceased with the extinction of the office of apostles).
 If Catholic popes were handed this authority, why did the letters from the apostles cease and what documentation exists that accounted for this transfer of power?

 -Third, we might ask if the work of the Protestant Reformation led believers back to the legitimate and authorized Church through their own efforts?
 For more on this question, read here.